-Push vs. Pull Marketing: Getting Them to Work Together
+Push vs. Pull Marketing: Why Not Both?

 Think about the last time you made a major purchase — the kind of thing that took more than a day to decide on.
 How did you go about the process?
 Did you start on company websites?
 Did you go to a store and look at examples?
 Did you read review sites?

 There are a lot of ways to learn about new products — and practically as many ways that marketers try to inform people about their products.
 When you click on an ad that says that a certain smartphone is perfect for music enthusiasts, you’re being “pulled” into that brand’s offerings.
 When you go to the store or the manufacturer’s website to review the features of the phone, you’re being “pushed” by the materials you see there — or possibly by a salesperson.
 Here’s how the two techniques can work together.

 Push marketing relies on “pushing” products to a certain audience.
 One of the biggest uses of push marketing is on social media.
 You’ve doubtless scrolled down your feed and seen a product that you’d never heard of before, but that you found intriguing.
 That’s push marketing.
 You weren’t out looking for the product or even the category, but you were targeted nonetheless.

 In the old days, almost all marketing was push marketing.
 Billboards, TV ads, magazines, newspapers, and so on — all of them are simply throwing their product in front of people who might be interested.

 But push marketing isn’t entirely outdated.
 We love inbound marketing, but the core of an inbound marketing strategy is waiting for people to come to you, then giving them what they need.
 If no one is coming to you, a little push marketing might be just what you need.